 Before going out on my own, I worked for a large corporation as a business coach.
 I have fond memories of one business owner, in particular, who was leaps and bounds ahead of his competition in terms of sales and profitability.
 While he’s a driven and competitive person at heart, he’s a collaborator when it comes to business.
 He was the only client I worked with who would freely share his knowledge, resources, and staff with his competitors.
 His collaborative mindset served him then and continues to serve him today as he remains on top of that business and is creating an exciting life most of us could only dream of.

 3 – Be a Giver

 In this book Give and Take, Adam Grant explains how the world is made up of givers, takers, and matchers.
 Most people are matchers.
 When a matcher works with a giver, they want to help them and see them win.
-When a matcher works with a taker, they can’t wait until the taker gets theirs.
-Nobody likes a taker, so be a giver instead.
+When a matcher works with a taker, they can’t wait until the taker eventually gets what they deserve.

-So much of our success in life is tied to our beliefs.
-While many of the beliefs we were raised with are beyond our control, we have the power to change them.
-By educating yourself, collaborating, and giving, you’ll shift your mindset and enjoy a more abundant life.By educating yourself, collaborating, and giving, you’ll shift your mindset and enjoy a more abundant life.
+In every area of our lives, our success is tied to our beliefs.
+While many of the beliefs we learned growing up are beyond our control, we have the power to change them.
+By educating yourself, collaborating, and giving, you’ll shift your mindset and enjoy a more abundant life.
+And there’s nothing you deserve more than a life that’s overflowing with love, health, and wealth.By educating yourself, collaborating, and giving, you’ll shift your mindset and enjoy a more abundant life.
 Click To Tweet